meltano/squared/data/utilities/snowflake-cloner/README.md

            schema_prefix: ${USER_PREFIX}_
 ```
 2) ensure you set the ```$USER_PREFIX``` and ```$SNOWFLAKE_PASSWORD``` variables in your .env file
-3) run using ```meltano run snowflake-cloner:clone_raw``` replace raw with prep or prod to use the default commands.
+3) run using ```meltano run snowflake-cloner:clone_raw``` replace raw with prep or prod to use another one of the default commands.
 See the utilities/snowflakecloner/utilities_meltano.yml file to understand the ```clone``` command configuration or add your own command.